 shield, the tiara-keys emblem forms the coat-of-arms of

-For several centuries the popes have used the tiara-keys emblem as heraldic “supporters” for their own personal armorial shield.
-However, the last pope to wear an actual tiara was Paul VI; and Benedict XVI has replaced it with a miter and pallium in his personal coat-of-arms.
+For several centuries, popes have used the tiara-keys emblem as heraldic “supporters” for their own personal armorial shield.
+However, the last pope to wear an actual tiara was Paul VI, and recent popes have replaced it with a miter in their pontifical arms.

 The flag of the Pontifical